Repelente808/Repots/README.md

 - - Open Zen Browser
 - - Open Menu (from Rofi, you can see what it does in preview)
 - - Open SwayNC
-- - Open HyprQuickFrame
+- - Open HyprQuickFrame (similar
 - - Open QuickSnip
-- - Close Window
+- - Workspace Overview
 - - Change Workspace
 - - Put Window in another Workspace
 - - Split Windows
-- -
+- - Close Window
-- -
+- - Make window fly
 </details>

 ## Credits